jaimeol/pipex/README.md

 This command takes input from file1, processes it through cmd1, cmd2, and cmd3, and writes the output to file2.

 ## Here_Doc Example
-For the here_doc feature, the usage is as it follows:

 ./pipex here_doc LIMITER "cmd1" "cmd2" file2